VilaVPN for every device

 You don't need to memorise UCI keys, ubus methods, or LuCI menus.
 Once the skill is loaded, describe what you want in plain language — examples below are the kind of thing you can paste into your AI chat.

-vilanet-core and luci-app-vilanet IPKs on my router at 192.168.1.1 — it's running OpenWrt 24.10.2 on x86_64.network.dns_mode=real and routing_mode=direct, then restart so the config takes effect.vilanet connect.
+vilanet-core and luci-app-vilanet IPKs on my router at 192.168.1.1 — it's running OpenWrt 24.10.2 on x86_64.network.dns_mode=real and switch to connection_mode=rule (smart bypass), then restart so the config takes effect.vilanet connect.
 Pull a vilanet diagnostics bundle and tell me what's wrong.

 Your AI translates the request into the right vilanet / uci / ubus invocation, runs it over your existing SSH session, and explains the result back in plain language.